 Meet your new favorite shrimp taco recipe.
 There’s chile butter shrimp, mashed avocado and a quick and crunchy slaw.
-Jump to the Chile Butter Shrimp Tacos Recipe now or read on to see how we make them.
+Jump to the Chile Butter Shrimp Tacos Recipe or read on to see how we make them.

+These tacos are just as easy to make as they are to eat!
 You can even make the cabbage slaw in advance.
 In fact, I actually love this slaw when made a day in advance.

-You May Also Like these Smoky Chicken Tacos made with bacon and smoky spices.
+YOU MAY ALSO LIKE: These Smoky Chicken Tacos made with bacon and smoky spices.
 The bacon is crumbled on top and the chicken is cooked in some of the bacon fat!

-How to Make Our Chile Butter Shrimp Tacos Recipe
+How to Make Chile Butter Shrimp Tacos

+It may seem like there are a lot of steps to this, but trust me, everything is really easy.
 We start things off by marinating the shrimp — they only need 15 to 20 minutes, which is perfect because that’s the amount of time we need to get everything else ready.

 Our spice rub calls for two kinds of chile powder — ancho and chipotle.
 Most spice companies sold at grocery stores sell them now, but you can also take a look in the International section of the store (or go to an International market).
 You’ll often find the same spices for much less money.
 (Online works, too!)